Intersex (biology): Nematodes

 Intersex is known to occur in all main groups of nematodes.
 Most of them are functionally female.
 Male intersexes with female characteristics have been reported but are less common.

 Fishes

 Gonadal intersex occurs in fishes, where the individual has both ovarian and testicular tissue.
 Although it is a rare anomaly among gonochoric fishes, it is a transitional state in fishes that are protandric or protogynous.
 Intersexuality has been reported in 23 fish families.

 Crustaceans

 The oldest evidence for intersexuality in crustaceans comes from fossils dating back 70 million years ago.
 Intersex has been reported in gonochoric crustaceans as early as 1729.
 A large amount of literature exists on intersexuality for isopoda and amphipoda, with there being reports of both intersex males and intersex females.

-Birds

-According to National Geographic, scientists have discovered that some chickens possess a mixture of genetically male and female cells.
-Hens can take on male characteristics if their functioning ovary is damaged or diseased.